EdanToledo/Stoix/README.md

 ## Acknowledgements 🙏

 We would like to thank the authors and developers of [Mava](mava) as this was essentially a port of their repo at the time of creation.
-This helped set up alot of the infracstructure of logging, evaluation and other utilities.
+This helped set up a lot of the infracstructure of logging, evaluation and other utilities.

 ## See Also 🔎